 3. Belmond Hiram Bingham Train

 The most expensive of the three train option is the Belmond Hiram Bingham Train, which was named after the discoverer of the Machu Picchu, Hiram Bingham.
+This one of the luxury train journeys in Peru.

 The exclusive Belmond Hiram Bingham Train features an elegant dining car, a bar and unique views through the open-air roof of the wagon that makes the experience even more spectacular.